THE QUEEN OF CLUBS

 Each inductee is asked to (re)write something on Ellery Queen, the article will get it's place here on the site and he or she is there from known as a genuine West 87th Street Irregular!

 We will try our utmost to attract those who already have earned some esteem when it comes to writing on the partnership.
 It is, however, our hope and intent to add some new players in the field who will help take Ellery Queen well into this century!

 So let me present the West 87th Street Irregulars...

 of West 87th Street Irregulars

 Second youngest person ever to appear in EQMM.
 Over the subsequent 40+ years he has appeared regularly in EQMM, Alfred Hitchcock’s Mystery Magazine, and many periodicals, anthologies, ...
-In 2018 an upcoming issue of EQMM will include “50,” a new E.Q.
+In 2018 the nov/dec issue of EQMM included “50,” a new E.Q.
 Griffen story in which Ellery, looks back at a dying-message murder he failed to solve. (click on the picture for his article "Looking Back on half-century love affair with EQMM")

 Arthur is the publisher of the detective magazine (Give Me That) Old-Time Detection, several issues of which have been devoted to the works of Queen.
 In September of 2013 Arthur directed the world premier of Joseph Goodrich’s play Calamity Town, based on the first Wrightsville mystery by Queen. (click on the picture for his article "Claremont, the real Wrightsville")